ONE Apus: 2020 Pacific Ocean incident

-The cause of the accident is being investigated but probably involves a combination of factors, including the weather conditions, the ship’s rolling behaviour and the inherent hazards of eight-high on-deck container stowage.
+The cause of the accident is being investigated.
+Still, it probably involves a combination of factors, including the weather conditions, the ship's rolling behaviour, and the inherent hazards of eight-high on-deck container stowage.
 One contributor to the accident could be parametric roll resonance, a hazard known to affect container ships.

-The ONE Apus incident was the largest loss of containers in transport since the sinking of the MOL Comfort in 2013.
-The cargo loss cost is estimated as $90 million.
-The ship was delayed for approximately 3 months, and the cost of supply chain disruption for US manufacturers and retailers is not yet quantified.
-Insurance claims could exceed $200m.
+The ONE Apus incident was the largest loss of containers in transport since the MOL Comfort sank in 2013.
+The cargo loss cost is estimated at $90 million.
+The ship was delayed for approximately three months.
+The cost of supply chain disruption for US manufacturers and retailers is not yet quantified.
+Insurance claims could exceed $200 million.